 Dating a narcissist is definitely no easy feat and is almost always damaging for your mental health and self-esteem.
 Now, I’m sure we’d all agree that no one would willingly date such a manipulative character, yet many of us end up being duped by these supposedly charming yet cunning personalities.
-These personalities have a way with words and know how to make us feel special, which often clouds our judgement.
-We all want that ideal fairytale love, yet someone who suffers from NPD is simply incapable of fulfilling our needs and making us feel emotionally safe.
+These personalities have a way with words and know how to make us feel special, which often clouds our judgment.
+We all want that ideal fairy tale love, yet someone who suffers from NPD is simply incapable of fulfilling our needs and making us feel emotionally safe.
 If you want to avoid dating a narcissist, you are certainly in the right place because I’m about to share my insights into how to identify this personality type in love.

 >>> Discover what narcissists do to people